vzurauskas/nereides-javax/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.vzurauskas.nereides/nereides-javax)](https://search.maven.org/search?q=a:nereides-javax)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/vzurauskas/nereides-javax/blob/master/LICENSE)

 Nereid* for javax.json is an object oriented JSON library wrapper for [JSR 374 (JSON Processing) API](https://javadoc.io/doc/javax.json/javax.json-api/1.1.4/overview-summary.html).
-It allows developers to work with JSONs in a purely object oriented way: everything is instantiated via constructors, there are no static methods, no nulls and no "mappers" or "builders".
+It allows developers to work with JSON documents in a purely object oriented way: everything is instantiated via constructors, there are no static methods, no nulls and no "mappers" or "builders".
 Most importantly, the core `Json` interface lends itself to easy custom implementations, making Nereides very extensible.

 There is also a [Nereid for jackson-databind](https://github.com/vzurauskas/nereides-jackson).